hyperledger/besu/docs/Privacy/Private-Transaction-Processing.md

 # Processing Private Transactions

-!!!note
-    Privacy is under development and will be available in v1.1.

 Processing private transactions involves the following:

 - **Precompiled Contract**: Smart contract compiled from the source language to EVM bytecode and stored by an